mix3d/vue-vtkjs-viewport/README.md

 # vue-vtkjs-viewport

-VTK.js image viewport component for Vue
+VTK.js image viewport component for Vue, with the goal of providing a MultiPlaner Reconstruction implementation, with arbitrary slice angles, better than VTK.js's default options.

 Sister project of [react-vtkjs-viewport](https://github.com/OHIF/react-vtkjs-viewport), with some variations of implementation.